 It's important to remember that stress is a natural reaction.
-We all need some stress, because it helps motivate us to be more productive and to go through the sometimes difficult process of resolving tough situations.
+We all need some stress because it helps motivate us to be more productive and to go through the process of resolving tough situations.
 However, stress definitely has a down side.
-It can become overwhelming and can lead to emotional problems such as depression and anxiety, irritability and impaired concentration.
-It can also contribute to physical problems such as headaches, upset stomach, fatigue and insomnia.
+It can become overwhelming and can lead to emotional problems such as depression and anxiety, irritability, and impaired concentration.
+It can also contribute to physical problems such as headaches, upset stomach, fatigue, and insomnia.
 An overstressed person's powerful desire to decrease stress can also lead to drug and alcohol abuse.

-If you feel stressed, it's important to acknowledge it.
-Although it might be really hard to focus on the stress, don't ignore it!
-Instead, try to manage it effectively.
+If you feel stressed, it is important to acknowledge it.
+Although it might be really hard to focus on the stress, do not ignore it!
+Instead, try to manage it more effectively.

 Try some of the following strategies: